zyddnys/manga-image-translator/README.md

                                              Destination language
     -v, --verbose                            Print debug info and save intermediate images in result folder
-    -f, --format {png,jpg,webp}              Output format of the translation.
+    -f, --format {png,webp,jpg}              Output format of the translation.
     --detector {default,ctd}                 Text detector used for creating a text mask from an image
     --ocr {32px,48px_ctc}                    Optical character recognition (OCR) model to use